-The Fixing America's Surface Transportation Act (FAST Act) was signed into law on December 4, 2015 as Public Law 114-04 and authorized funding for federal surface transportation programs.
+The FY 2023 UPWP follows the emphasis on Planning Factors addressed as part of the Infrastructure Investment & Jobs Act/Bipartisan Infrastructure Law (IIJA/BIL) passed on November 15, 2021 (PL 117-58).
+The IIJA/BIL continues the emphasis originally articulated in the Fixing America's Surface Transportation Act (FAST Act; PL 114-04), signed into law on December 4, 2015.
 The FAST Act maintains the current program structures and funding shares between highways and transit.
 The Metropolitan Planning Organizations (MPO) are required to provide for consideration of projects and strategies that will serve to advance eleven transportation planning factors identified under the federal legislation as follows:

-1. Support economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency;
+Support economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency;